rdaray/GitSet/README.md

 Go to a Repo, and find the **Fork** button in the upper right corner.
 A copy of the repo will then be available to work with in your account.

+### Create an Issue ###

+Report a problem in the upstream repo by creating a new issue.

+In a Repo, click the **Issues** tab, and click on **New issue** at the bottom right.

+Type a title in the subject box, then write up the issue under **Write**

+Click on the **Submit new issue** button.
+The issue is created and added to the issues list.

+An email notification is sent to the repo owner for the new issue.

+Upstream can fix the issue.
+Good practice is to refer to the commit or pull request that resolved the issue before closing it.